 What Beneficiaries Are Entitled to Know

 A trust is not a black box.
-Arizona's trust code gives beneficiaries the right to stay informed about what is happening with trust assets.
-When someone is named as a qualified beneficiary, the trustee has a duty to share material facts about the trust's administration, not just when asked, but proactively.
+Arizona's trust code gives beneficiaries the right to stay informed about trust assets.

 A trustee shall keep the qualified beneficiaries of the trust reasonably informed about the administration of the trust and of the material facts necessary for them to protect their interests.